Contact Us for a Free Consultation (213) 542-0979

 When Does Domestic Violence Become a Felony in Los Angeles?

-This is a big question on a lot of peoples' mind because most times when people are arrested for domestic violence, on the ticket it says felony and also they're usually made to post a $50,000 bail which is a felony bail.
+This is a big question on a lot of people's minds because most times, when people are arrested for domestic violence, on the ticket, it says felony, and also, they're usually made to post a $50,000 bail, which is a felony bail.

-Obviously, a felony for domestic violence comes with a lot of bad penalties.
+A felony for domestic violence comes with a lot of bad penalties.
 You're looking at prison time.
-If there's a real bad injury like great bodily injury, you could be looking at a strike.
+You could be looking at a strike if there's a really bad injury, like a great bodily injury.

 You're looking at a full protective order be putting in place where you're not allowed to see your significant other for the probation period, which would be three years in most domestic violence cases.
 You won't be able to own, use, or possess a weapon.
 You won't be able to vote.